Izenda7Series/docs/ref/api_system_configuration.rst

      - Returns an array of possible owners for schedule search screen.
    * - `POST systemSetting/deleteSchedules`_
      - Deletes schedules from an array of ids.
+   * - `GET systemSetting/categorySetting`_
+     - Returns the global category and local category.